F1-uxy/riscv/ReadMe.md

     <li> WB: Write the result back into a register (optional)
 </ol>

-Write occurs in the first half of a clock cycle \& write occurs in the second half
+Write occurs in the first half of a clock cycle \& read occurs in the second half

 #### Instructions:
 | Instruction           | Fetch | Register Read | ALU operation | Data Access | Register Write |